ZenWave360/zenwave-sdk/docs/index.md

 ### Sagas

-Currently, you can use AsyncAPI 2 specification to describe message schemas and the channels they are written to but is not enough to describe the inter process communication between services like SAGAs but [ongoing work for version 3](https://github.com/asyncapi/spec/issues/618) is very promissing regarding documenting IPCs like SAGAs and CQRS.
+Currently, you can use AsyncAPI 2 specification to describe message schemas and the channels they are written to but is not enough to describe the inter process communication between services like SAGAs but [ongoing work for version 3](https://github.com/asyncapi/spec/issues/618) is very promising regarding documenting IPCs like SAGAs and CQRS.

 With new upcoming version of AsyncAPI 3, you can separate how you describe on separate files: